-Pursuant to the Share Subscription Agreements, the previous equity holders of Discoveryland and Chongqing Caribbean repaid the Company RMB426,514,000 for the cash payment received by them in connection with the sale of Discoveryland and Chongqing Caribbean.
+Pursuant to the related agreements, the previous equity holders of Discoveryland and Chongqing Caribbean repaid the Company RMB426,514,000 for the cash payment received by them in connection with the sale of Discoveryland and Chongqing Caribbean.
 The repayment was accounted for as a capital contribution from the equity holders.